andrew-cr/andrew-cr.github.io/_pages/about.md

 During my PhD, I have worked on expanding the denoising diffusion methodology to a wider range of data types including discrete data and transdimensional data.
 I have applied these methods to scientific data including molecules and proteins.

 Before coming to Oxford, I completed a Masters in Information Engineering at the University of Cambridge where I was supervised by <a href='https://jmhl.org'>José Miguel Hernández-Lobato</a>.

- <a href='https://andrew-cr.github.io/year-archive/'>I have written about some of my research in blog form here</a>